 Adopting is a great way not only to save the life of a dog (adoption gives room for more dog rescues) and it's also a great way to make getting a dog more affordable.
 Oftentimes, getting a puppy from a breeder can cost hundreds or thousands of dollars depending on the breed.
 However, adoption fees are typically only a few hundred dollars and they cover the cost of vaccinations and neutering/spaying.

 Of course, sometimes you may need to buy a puppy from a responsible breeder if you need a dog that's able to meet specific needs.
-For instance, if you have a family member who's allergic to fur and you need to adopt a dog that's hypoallergenic, you may have a better chance of finding one from a breeder.
+For instance, if you’re wondering Where to buy a Weimaraner puppy for their unique qualities, or if you have a family member who's allergic to fur and needs a hypoallergenic dog, a breeder may be your best option.
+Responsible breeders can provide puppies with specific traits, such as temperament or size, that may be harder to find through adoption.

-A great way to start preparing for a puppy is to act as if you already have a puppy.
+A great way to start preparing for the puppy you are going to adopt from AJ Cavalier or another responsible breeder is to act as if you already have a puppy.
 Calculate the expenses you would be spending on a dog every month and build those costs into your budget.
 Set aside the costs in a savings account to help you prepare for unexpected costs later down the road like vet fees.

 The most budget-friendly way to prepare your home for a dog is to clear out any clutter that's in your home or in your backyard.
 Your new puppy is like a child -- they need plenty of room to run around and you don't want to leave anything that could be easily damaged lying around.